Bin-Huang/node-getenv/README.md

 If the environment variate is undefined, return the default value.

+**getEnvStrEnum(key, defaults)**

+> Same as `getEnvStr`, but more useful in typescript when handle string-enum values.

+Get environment variate in string type.

+If the environment variate is undefined, return the default value.

 **getEnvBool(key, defaults)**

 Get environment variate in boolean type, supported values **without case sensitive**: